oracle-quickstart/oci-arch-lbs-custom-error/README.md

 Now, Once the bucket has been provisioned using Terraform use the CLI to upload the maintenance page from cloud shell.

     `oci os object put -ns mynamespace -bn mybucket --name maintenance.html --file ./maintenance.html`

+Now, if one of the backend servers is down and if you make a request to load balancer, you should be able to see the custom `maintenance.html` as the response.

 ## Destroy the Deployment
 When you no longer need the deployment, you can run this command to destroy it: